Iambizi/JavaScript-30/04 Array Cardio Day 1/readme.md

 const fifteen = inventors.filter(inventor => (inventor.year >=1500 && inventor.year <1600));

 ```
 * ```.map()```: creates a new array with the results of calling a function for every array element.
 Important to note it does not change the original array.
-In our example we are asking the array be re arranged by first and last name.
+In our example we are asking the array to be re-arranged by first and last name.

 ```javascript
 const fullName = inventors.map(inventor => `${inventor.first} ${inventor.last}`);